 The easiest, explicit way to do that is to use snap modes and set Snap to Grid to using some reasonable even number for Grid step. in the Snap Parameters dialog.
 A Grid step value of 0.1, for example, will limit mouse clicks to only those grid locations that are tenths of the unit of measure, that is, only one number to the right of the decimal point.
 This topic used a Grid step value of 1, with Snap to Grid set, so all coordinate numbers were round numbers with no digits to the right of the decimal point.

 Example: Layers Tutorial - We take a tour of the Layers pane, learning how to manage layer display order, select layers, turn several layers on and off at the same time, alter opacity settings for one or more layers and how to change background color.

 Example: Edit Attributes and Move a Point - We look at the attributes for a point in a drawing layer and edit one of the attributes using a more expanded Edit dialog.
 We then move the point to a new location.
 Easy!

-Example: Edit Attributes, Larger Text, IME for Asian Languages - A tour showing how to edit attributes in a drawing using the Record pane Values tab and the expanded Edit dialog, including advanced Unicode facilities and use of the built in Input Method Editor (IME) to input text in Japanese language.
+Example: Edit Attributes, Larger Text, IME for Asian Languages - A tour showing how to edit attributes in a drawing using the Info pane Values tab and the expanded Edit dialog, including advanced Unicode facilities and use of the built in Input Method Editor (IME) to input text in Japanese language.